+RESPONSIBLE DEVELOPMENT

-Among several others, one market strategy that has not been tapped in the Estes Valley is transferable development rights (sometimes referred to as purchase of development rights).
-This incentive method allows development rights of land with conservation value ("sending areas") to be purchased by developers and transferred to "receiving areas" planned to accommodate growth and development.
-Through the transfer, conservation values are protected through a deed restriction or conservation easement.
-Targeted receiving and sending areas are decided upon through an open, deliberative process using a community's Comprehensive Plan and Land Use Code.
+The three options available - growing up, growing out, or not Among several others, one market strategy that has not been growing at all - lead many to emphasize compact growth and tapped in the Estes Valley is transferable development rights better use of land in our towns.
+Both Larimer and Boulder (sometimes referred to as purchase of development rights). counties' Comprehensive Plans support a clustered, village This incentive method allows development rights of land pattern of tourist/commercial/civic nodes in Rural Centers with conservation value ("sending areas") to be purchased by to serve the daily needs of the unincorporated community. developers and transferred to "receiving areas" planned to Responsible development should be focused in places that are: accommodate growth and development.
+Through the transfer, conservation values are protected through a deed restriction or • Outside of the conservation priorities identified in this conservation easement.
+Targeted receiving and sending areas Plan. are decided upon through an open, deliberative process using a • Within or adjacent to the Estes Park town limits or Rural community's Comprehensive Plan and Land Use Code.

+- Haven).

+- Within 1/2 mile of major roads.

+- and emergency services.

+- Set back from waterways and ridgelines.

+- On slopes less than 15 percent.

+- avalanches.